brishavK71/brishavK71/README.md

 - 👋 Hi, I’m @brishavK71
 - 👀 I’m interested in learing and writing codes
-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently learning react.js and aws cloud computing
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at brishavk71@gmail.com
 <!---
 brishavK71/brishavK71 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.